+40.735.525.710 reservations@travelmaker.ro

 Thus, for one whole month, at the Bucharest Christmas Market people can buy from traditional objects made of painted ceramics, carved wood, icons, and embroidery to different costumes and masks, wooden toys, musical instruments, and hand-painted decorations.
 Probably the most “delicious” gifts will be the traditional food, part of it being cooked and served at the spot (traditional warm Romanian food, sponge cake, mulled wine, gingerbread, hotcakes, fruit jam, honey, syrup, etc.).

-We strongly recommend to leave your diet on holiday when you visit the Christmas Market.
+We strongly recommend leaving your diet on holiday when you visit the Christmas Market.
 As much as I like this subject which is very close to my heart… and stomach, we should continue with some other surprises.

-Also, some of the craftsmen will allow the curious to admire their talented hands making jewelleries, glass or traditional embroidery.
-Believe me, it is way more exciting than “How it’s made?” series.
+Also, some of the craftsmen will allow the curious to admire their talented hands making jewelry, glass, or traditional embroidery.
+Believe me, it is way more exciting than the “How it’s Made?” series.

-The Christmas atmosphere will be “sweetened” by the voice of the folk singers but also some great rock bands (to the amateurs’ delight).
+The Christmas atmosphere will be “sweetened” by the voices of the folk singers but also some great rock bands (to the amateurs’ delight).

 The fairy tale atmosphere will certainly delight you in Brasov, Kronstadt, at the Christmas Market.
-The fair offers visitors the chance to buy from the local producers handicrafts and gifts: figurines, candles, toys, wood carvings, Christmas tree ornaments and masks etc. Everything takes place in the old city centre, the Council Square, at the foothills of Tampa Mountain.
+The fair offers visitors the chance to buy from the local producer handicrafts and gifts: figurines, candles, toys, wood carvings, Christmas tree ornaments, masks, etc. Everything takes place in the old city center, Council Square, at the foothills of Tampa Mountain.

-If you’re one of the lucky ones who get to this fair, you can taste the teas flavored with orange and cinnamon, baked apples and other savoury snacks.
-Also in the Christmas market from Brasov there will be performances with masks, customs and the traditional Christmas carols, dances and folk music recitals.
+If you’re one of the lucky ones who get to this fair, you can taste the teas flavored with orange and cinnamon, baked apples, and other savory snacks.
+Also in the Christmas market from Brasov, there will be performances with masks, customs, and traditional Christmas carols, dances, and folk music recitals.

 Tours with TravelMaker that include Brasov

-Cluj-Napoca is another beautiful city which, in 2015, was declared the European Capital of Youth.
+Cluj-Napoca is another beautiful city that, in 2015, was declared the European Capital of Youth.

-In Union Square, there are located 40 Christmas boxes where people can buy from glazed almonds and nuts, cakes, tea or mulled wine with cinnamon.
+In Union Square, there are 40 Christmas boxes where people can buy glazed almonds and nuts, cakes, tea, or mulled wine with cinnamon.

 The Christmas Market in Cluj-Napoca takes place from the 1st of December until the 26th of December 2015.